-- 1. Find the 'programming cable' that you got as part of the starter kit, that has a red 8-pin MicroMaTch connector on one end and a red 4-pin MicroMaTch connector on the other end. - 2.
-Find the USB cable that you got as part of the starter kit, and plug the "mini" end in to the mating connector on TeleMetrum. - 3.
+- 1. Find the 'programming cable' that you got as part of the starter kit, that has a red 8-pin MicroMaTch connector on one end and a red 4-pin MicroMaTch connector on the other end. - Find the USB cable that you got as part of the starter kit, and plug the "mini" end in to the mating connector on TeleMetrum. - 3.
 Take the 2 screws out of the TeleDongle case to get access to the circuit board. - 4.
-Plug the 8-pin end of the programming cable to the (latching) matching connector on the TeleMetrum, and the 4-pin end to the matching connector on the TeleDongle. - 5.
+Plug the 8-pin end of the programming cable to the (latching) matching connector on the TeleMetrum, and the 4-pin end to the matching connector on the TeleDongle.
+Note that each MicroMaTch connector has an alignment pin that goes through a hole in the PC board when you have the cable oriented correctly. - 5.
 Attach a battery to the TeleMetrum board. - 6.
 Plug both TeleMetrum and TeleDongle into your computer's USB ports, and power up the TeleMetrum. - 7.
 Run AltosUI, and select 'Flash Image' from the File menu. - 8.
-Pick the TeleMongle device from the list, identifying it as the programming device. - 9.
-Select the image you want put on the TeleDongle, which should have a name in the form teledonglev0.2-0.7.1.ihx.
+Pick the TeleMetrum device from the list, identifying it as the programming device. - 9.
+Select the image you want put on the TeleDongle, which should have a name in the form teledongle-v0.2-0.7.1.ihx.
 It should be visible in the default directory, if not you may have to poke around your system to find it. - 10.Make sure the configuration parameters are reasonable looking.
 If the serial number and/or RF configuration values aren't right, you'll need to change them.
-The TeleDongle serial number is on the "bottom" of the circuit board, and can usually be read through the translucent blue plastic case without needing to remove the board from the case. - 11.Hit the 'OK' button and the software should proceed to flash the TeleDongle with new firmware, showing a progress bar. - 12.Confirm that the TeleDongle board seems to have updated ok, which you can do by plugging in to it over USB and using a terminal program to connect to the board and issue the 'v' command to check the version, etc. Once you're happy, remove the programming cable and put the cover back on the TeleDongle. - 13.If something goes wrong, give it another try.
+The TeleDongle serial number is on the "bottom" of the circuit board, and can usually be read through the translucent blue plastic case without needing to remove the board from the case. - 11.Hit the 'OK' button and the software should proceed to flash the TeleDongle with new firmware, showing a progress bar.

+12.Confirm that the TeleDongle board seems to have updated ok, which you can do by plugging in to it over USB and using a terminal program to connect to the board and issue the 'v' command to check the version, etc. Once you're happy, remove the programming cable and put the cover back on the TeleDongle.

+13.If something goes wrong, give it another try.